 I received a response in less than five minutes!
 It turns out that she had been searching for her biological father for years, and had never responded to anyone because she thought she would not be able to help them.

-It turns out I was able to help her and unite her with her father and his family – AMAZING.
+It turns out I was able to help her and unite her with her father and many extended family members – AMAZING.

 Give them time to process their results